What: Beachside/Yachats Writers Workshop, where we’ll not only teach you and inspire you but feed you too.

-Teachers: Bob Welch, Register-Guard columnist and author of 15 books, of Eugene; Jane Kirkpatrick, novelist and author of 20 books, of Bend; and Roger Hite, expert on self-publishing and author more than 20 books, of Eugene.
+Teachers: Bob Welch, Register-Guard columnist and author of 18 books, of Eugene; Jane Kirkpatrick, novelist and author of 26 books (more than one million in print), of Bend; and Roger Hite, expert on self-publishing and author of more than two dozen books, of Eugene. ￼

 Attendees: First 50 to register.
 Writers of all levels will feel comfortable at this workshop.
 Often we hear, “Oh, I’m no writer.
 I’ve never been published.
 I’ll be out of my league.”
 Experience suggests you’ll fit in well regardless of how far along the writing path you are.

 Food: Friday night coffee and snacks, followed by traditional Beachside s’moresfest at session’s end, about 9:20 p.m.
 Saturday breakfast and Oregon Coast lunch, the latter for which your guests are invited.
 (Dinner on your own Saturday night.)
 Sunday brunch.